Open to All Four Campuses

 Open to Select Campuses

 The James Hulick Memorial Scholarship ($1000) is given to a Scarlet Oaks student by the family of James Hulick.
 James was a Scarlet Oaks mechanics student in the 1970s and passed away during his senior year.
+This scholarship may be used towards tools for the field or for continuing their education.

 The Harper Jane Zuefle Memorial Scholarship ($1000) is awarded to a Laurel Oaks senior.
 Harper was a young student in the Acorn Center who was tragically killed.
 The recipient of this special honor not only meets high standards in both academic and career skills, but is also an individual who “lights up a room” just as Harper’s presence always did.